 Fill in completely the oval for calendar year if your taxable year ends on December 31, otherwise, fill in the oval which indicates fiscal year.
-If you filled in the oval for fiscal year, enter in Columns (a), (b), (c), (d) and (e), the date corresponding to the 15th day of the fourth month, sixth month, ninth month, to the 25th day of the tenth month and to the 15th day of the twelfth month of the taxable year, respectively.
+If you filled in the oval for fiscal year, enter in Columns (a), (b), (c) and (d), the date corresponding to the 15th day of the fourth month, sixth month, ninth month, and twelfth month of the taxable year, respectively.

-Line 8 - If the obligation to pay the estimated tax was met for the first time before the first day of the fourth month of the taxable year, enter in Columns (a), (b) and (c) 25% of line 7 and in Column (d) and (e) 12.5% of line 7.
-If the obligation was met for the first time after the last day of the third month and before the first day of the sixth month of the taxable year, enter in Columns (b) and (c) 33% of line 7 and in Columns (d) and (e) 16.5% of line 7.
-If the obligation was met for the first time after the last day of the fifth month and before the first day of the ninth month of the taxable year, enter in Column (c) 50% of line 7 and in Columns (d) and (e) 25% of line 7.
-If the obligation was met for the first time after the last day of the eight month and before the first day of the tenth month of the taxable year, enter in Columns (d) and (e) 50% of line 7.
-If the obligation was met for the first time after the last day of the ninth month, enter in Column (e) 100% of line 7.
+Line 8 - If the duty to pay the estimated tax was met for the first time before the first day of the fourth month of the taxable year, enter in each Columns 25% of line 7.
+If the duty was met for the first time after the last day of the third month and before the first day of the sixth month of the taxable year, enter in Columns (b), (c) and (d) 33% of line 7.
+If the duty was met for the first time after the last day of the fifth month and before the first day of the ninth month of the taxable year, enter in Column (c) and (d) 50% of line 7.
+If the duty was met for the first time after the last day of the eight month and before the fifteenth day of the twelfth month of the taxable year, enter in Column (d) 100 % of line 7.

 If there is any change in the computation of the estimated tax, enter the amount of the installment according with the corresponding change.

-Line 9 - Enter in Column (a) the amount of estimated tax paid not later than April 15 of the taxable year (the 15th day of the fourth month of the taxable year if you have a fiscal year); in Column (b), the estimated tax paid after April 15 of the taxable year (the 15th day of the fourth month of the taxable year if you have a fiscal year) and not later than June 15 of the taxable year (the 15th day of the sixth month of the taxable year if you have a fiscal year); in Column (c), the estimated tax paid after June 15 of the taxable year (the 15th day of the sixth month of the taxable year if you have a fiscal year) and not later than September 15 of the taxable year (the 15th day of the ninth month of the taxable year if you have a fiscal year); in Column (d), the estimated tax paid after September 15 of the taxable year (the 15th day of the ninth month of the taxable year if you have a fiscal year) and not later than October 25 of the taxable year (the 25th day of the tenth month of the taxable year if you have a fiscal year); and in Column (e), the estimated tax paid after October 25 of the taxable year (the 25th day of the tenth month of the taxable year if you have a fiscal year) and not later than December 15 of the taxable year (the 15th day of the twelfth month of the taxable year if you have a fiscal year).
+Line 9 - Enter in Column (a) the amount of estimated tax paid not later than April 15 of the taxable year (the 15th day of the fourth month of the taxable year if you have a fiscal year); in Column (b), the estimated tax paid after April 15 of the taxable year (the 15th day of the fourth month of the taxable year if you have a fiscal year) and not later than June 15 of the taxable year (the 15th day of the sixth month of the taxable year if you have a fiscal year); in Column (c), the estimated tax paid after June 15 of the taxable year (the 15th day of the sixth month of the taxable year if you have a fiscal year) and not later than September 15 of the taxable year (the 15th day of the ninth month of the taxable year if you have a fiscal year); and in Column (d), the estimated tax paid after September 15 of the taxable year (the 15th day of the ninth month of the taxable year if you have a fiscal year) and not later than December 15 of the taxable year (the 15th day of the twelfth month of the taxable year if you have a fiscal year).